Oulu-IMEDS/DeepKnee/README.md

 - [x] Codes for the main experiements (Supplementary information of the article)
 - [ ] Pre-trained models
+- [ ] Datasets generation scripts
 - [ ] MOST and OAI cohorts bounding box annotations
-- [ ] Pre-trained models
-- [ ] Datasets generation scripts

 ## License